What Causes Health Anxiety (Hypochondria)

 Our thoughts can be our own worst enemy - but only if we let them.

 With mindful awareness, self-compassion, and practice you can transform your negative thoughts to positive ones.

-Beginning a holistic, action-oriented recovery plan that integrates cognitive behavioural therapy (CBT) to transform your thoughts, beliefs and behaviours is your best path to a healthy, fearless life, free of anxiety.
+Beginning a holistic, action-oriented recovery plan (like the one I teach students in the 30-Day Anxiety Detox) that integrates cognitive behavioural therapy (CBT) to transform your thoughts, beliefs and behaviours is your best path to a healthy life, free of anxiety.

 📗 If you don't have a journal, get one.
 Documenting what you learn, and your progress, is critical to your recovery.
 I recommend Day One (iPhone or iPad | Android) because it's easy to use and I can take it with me everywhere I go.
 If you prefer pen and paper, that's fine - any journal will do.

 💡 Ask yourself: "Self, what risk factors are contributing to my anxiety the most?
 What specific, positive changes must I make to reduce or eliminate each of them?"
 Write them down in the form of goals.

 ✏️ Each day, write down what automatic negative thoughts and thinking traps are "feeding" your health anxiety.
 Patterns (certain situations, areas of your life, thinking traps) will begin to emerge, that you can later target to begin transforming your life.